simonw/llm/docs/embeddings/cli.md

 The `llm similar` command searches a collection of embeddings for the items that are most similar to a given or item ID.

+This currently uses a slow brute-force approach which does not scale well to large collections.
+See [issue 216](https://github.com/simonw/llm/issues/216) for plans to add a more scalable approach via vector indexes provided by plugins.

 To search the `quotations` collection for items that are semantically similar to `'computer science'`:

 ```bash